 Do educational psychology (EPSY) and counseling psychology (ECPY) courses count toward the Psychology major or Minor?

-NO!
 These courses are offered by the School of Education and not by the Department of Psychology.
-They are not our courses and thus do not apply to the major.
+They are not our courses and they do not apply to the major.
 No exceptions will be made.

 How should I prepare for graduate school?